 Il presidente ha manovrato il Congresso per far passare il programma.

-The president manoeuvred congress in order to pass the bill.
+Literally: The president manoeuvred congress in order to pass the bill.

-But it’s definitely a useful word to know, whether for describing your latest hair-raising Italian driving incident or following political conversations between Italian friends.
+This is always a useful word to know, whether for describing your latest hair-raising Italian driving incident or following political conversations between Italian friends.